CiscoTestAutomation/pyats/docs/log/integration.rst

     from the root logger (but not removed/closed from managed handlers dict).
     When a test script is run in the job file, a new TaskLog is created by using the managed tasklog handler's ``changeFile`` API.

-Tcl
-    if Tcl ``Atslog`` package is loaded, its internal APIs that controls logging to screen and writing to file are replaced with callbacks to Python logging controls.

 AEtest
     when running in stand-alone mode, AEtest adds the managed screen handler to